 Finding a 15-inch gaming laptop is pretty easy — it’s where you’ll find most of them, to be honest.
-Some hit 14 inches, like the Razer Blade, while others venture into 17-inch territory and beyond, like the Razer Blade Pro.
+Some hit 14 inches, like the 2017 Razer Blade 14, while others venture into 17-inch territory and beyond, like the Razer Blade Pro.
 For the most part, though, the best balance between performance and form factor can be found in the 15-inch range.
-That’s where the Acer Predator Helios 300 lands.
-It’s not the slimmest or the fastest gaming laptop in the 15-inch space, but it’s one that benefits from impeccable balance.
+Unsurprisingly, that’s precisely where Razer placed its latest Blade machine, the Razer Blade 15 that’s brand-new for 2018.
+It’s relatively thin, looks awesome, and sports a great build.

 But most importantly, it performs really well too.
 Featuring an 8th-generation six-core Intel Core i7-8750H processor and a choice between Nvidia GeForce GTX 1060 Max-Q and GTX 1070 Max-Q graphics cards, the Razer Blade offers solid gaming performance for less money than the high-end version of the aforementioned Surface Book 2.
 The Razer Blade is a bit pricey, but it offers a stunning look that fits as well in a boardroom as at a LAN party.

 Read our full Razer Blade 15 review